San Giacomo Maggiore

 The facing last chapel before the ambulatory, on the north side, has a very Mannerist (in colour and vigour) Martyrdom of Saint Catherine by Tiburzio Passarotti (1577), and in the chapel to its left is a Virgin in Glory with Saint Nicholas and the Three Daughters by Bartolomeo Cesi.

 On the high altar is a polyptych of the Coronation of the Virgin and Saints by Jacopo di Paolo of c.1420.
 Above hangs a large painted Crucifix, also by him.
-The huge altarpiece of The Resurrection on the east wall behind, in the very chunky gilt frame under the scalloped apse, is by Tommaso Laureti (1574).
+The huge altarpiece of The Resurrection on the east wall of the apse behind, in the very chunky gilt frame under the scalloped apse, is by Tommaso Laureti (1574).

 The Bentivoglio Chapel

-The Cappella Bentivoglio (see photo below right) ends the sequence of chapels in the right wing.
+The Cappella Bentivoglio (see photo right) ends the sequence of chapels in the right wing.
 It has a coin-operated light, but the gate is kept closed, except on Saturday mornings from 9.30 to 12.
 30, thanks to the Touring Club of Italy.
 It was built in 1451 for condottiere Annibale I Bentivoglio, who had become Lord of Bologna after wresting rule from Milanese condottieri in 1443.
 His reign was short, lasting until his assassination in 1445.
 His 1458 memorial is in here.
 The chapel was enlarged in 1486 by Giovanni II Bentivoglio, who himself ruled from 1463.
 He made the chapel a dynastic mausoleum and used it for civic rituals, like the conferring of knighthoods and the appointment of university professors.
 Giovanni ruled until 1506, when the Bentivoglio were ousted by Pope Julius II who wanted to reclaim Bologna for the Papal States and found willing allies in the members of the other noble families of Bologna keen to grab the power and properties that the Bentivoglio had hoarded.

 The chapel has a domed centrally-planned design, supposedly inspired by Brunelleschi but much more decorated - the architect was Pagno di Lapo Portigiani.
 It has decorations dating from the 1480s and 90s.
 There's a c.1494 single panel Sacra Conversazione altarpiece by Francesco Francia, The Virgin and Child with Angels, Saints Proculus, Augustine , John the Evangelist, and Sebastian called the Pala Bentivoglio (see below right).
 The two figures kneeling either side of the Virgin are said to be two of Giovanni's children.
 But the chapel's famous frescoes are earlier and by Francia's friend and frequent collaborator Lorenzo Costa.
 On the left wall he painted The Apocalypse (in the lunette) and The Triumph of Fame and Death (both 1490) in the panel below.
 The earlier one on the right wall looks a little flat and shows The Virgin Enthroned with Giovanni II Bentivoglio and his wife Ginevra from 1488, also featuring their 11 children.
 The wife is said to have been cruel and violent and the children were doomed to soon suffer from their family's downfall, and a couple would become cruel and murderous too.
 The exception is Camilla the daughter in a nun's habit who took the veil at Corpus Domini in Ferrara, where her sister Isotta joined her later.
 The relief of Annibale on horseback dating from 1458 and attributed to Niccolò dell'Arca, was inserted to the right into a previous landscape fresco.
 There are three more frescoed lunettes on the walls above by a pupil of Costa.
 The left one has lost its middle third...
 The Annunciation in? by?